 Mediation

-In North Carolina, both the property owner and the condemning authority are required to attend a mediated settlement conference.
-At mediation, a neutral party, known as a mediator, tries to facilitate a settlement between the government and the property owner.
-The mediator cannot force either party to settle the case.
+In North Carolina, both the property owner and the condemning authority are required to attend a mediated settlement conference before trial.
+At mediation, a neutral third-party mediator works with both sides to see if the case can be settled before trial.
+The mediator cannot force either party to settle the case, but he or she can help with negotiations.
+Even if the case does not settle at mediation, the parties can continue to negotiate before trial.

 Jury trial